Epic-Breakfast-Productions/OpenQuarterMaster/README.md

 ## Quick Links

 - For a quick start running on your own computer, check out [Single Host Deployment](deployment/Single%20Host)
 - To see all the ways you can deploy OQM for yourself, see [Deployment](deployment/)
+- For building the software from source, see [Build and Setup](software/docs/Build_and_Setup.md)

 ## How it works